Positivity Bounds in Scalar Effective Field Theories at One-loop Level: The positivity bounds

+where $\sigma(s)$ is the total cross section, and its positivity implies that $\Sigma \geq 0$.
 One nice feature of \autoref{eq:Sigmapos} is that $\Sigma \geq 0$ holds for any value of $s_0$ as long as it is real.
 However, for a valid EFT interpretation we would require $s_0 \ll \Lambda^2$, so the left-hand side of \autoref{eq:Sigmapos} can be computed in the EFT with a truncated series.\footnote{More explicitly, the main contribution to $\Sigma$ comes from operators with dimension 8 or lower, while the contribution from dim-10 operators are suppressed by an additional factor of $s_0/\Lambda^2$.} The right-hand side of \autoref{eq:Sigmapos} can only be computed in the full UV theory, so \autoref{eq:Sigmapos} can be interpreted as a relation between the EFT and the UV physics.
 At the tree level, the (massless) forward amplitude can be written as a polynomial of $s$, $\A(s) = c_{a} s^{a}$ where $a=0,1,2,\ldots$ and $c_{a}$ is a linear combination of the Wilson coefficients of dim-$n$ operators $c^{[n]}_i$ with $n=4+2a$.
 By considering the $s_0 \to 0$ limit, \autoref{eq:Sigmapos} then implies $c_2 \geq 0$.
 At loop level, however, setting $s_0 \to 0$ introduces log divergences, as we will see later.
 It is thus more desirable to have a small but finite $s_0$.